Kunigunde of Bohemia: Life

 Kunigunde was first betrothed to Hartmann of Germany in 1277, a son of Rudolf I of Germany and his first wife Gertrude of Hohenberg.
 The marriage was intended to create peace between Germany and Bohemia.
 However, the engagement ended within a year.
 Despite this, Kunigunde's brother, Wenceslaus married Hertmann's sister, Judith of Habsburg in 1285.
 Kunigunde's sister Agnes followed suit and married Rudolf II, Duke of Austria, brother of Hartmann.

 With no other proposals of marriage, Kunigunde took the veil at the Order of Poor Ladies in Prague, where she remained for a couple of years until her brother King Wenceslaus ordered her to marry Boleslaus II of Masovia.

 Marriage

 Upon the death of Leszek II the Black in Poland, Wenceslaus had claimed the throne.
 Although, this was a controversial move and caused civil war.
 A substantial amount of Polish nobles and citizens wished for Władysław I the Elbow-high to become King of Poland.
 Wenceslaus needed help to keep Poland so he decided to marry Kunigunde off to Boleslaus which would create a firm alliance with a powerful Polish noble.

 Kunigunde married Boleslaus in 1291 as his second wife; his first wife Sophia of Lithuania had died in 1288.
-From this first marriage, Boleslaus had had three children: Bolesław, Siemowit II and Anna.
+From this first marriage, Boleslaus had three children: Bolesław, Siemowit II and Anna.

 The marriage had left Wenceslaus in a more comfortable position.
 During Władysław's siege on Sieradz, Wenceslaus and Boleslaus fought together against him.

 Boleslaw and Kunigunde had two children: